Meditation Practice For Real Life

-- Squeeze in a short meditation like one of these, as a welcome (and do-able) little pause.
+- Squeeze in a short meditation, as a welcome (and do-able) little pause.

 - Notice I’m tempted to stay up late scrolling through social media… lie on the living room floor for a few minutes to bring awareness into my body, then decide an early-ish night is quite appealing.